-The number of vacant for sale or rent units has increased, on net, by around 1 million units from 2005 to 2010.
+The number of vacant for sale or rent units has increased, on net, by around 1 million units from 2005 to 2011.
 Of equal concern is that the number of vacant units "held off the market" has increased by about 1.5 million since 2005.
 In all likelihood, many of these units will re-enter the market once prices stabilize.

-The fourth quarter 2010 national homeownership rate fell to 66.6 percent, just above the 1998 figure of 66.5, eliminating almost all the gain in the homeownership rate over the last 12 years.
+The 2nd quarter 2011 national homeownership rate fell to 65.9 percent, the first time it broken the floor of 66 percent since 1997, effectively eliminating all the gain in the homeownership rate over the last 12 years.
 Declines in the homeownership rate were the most dramatic for the youngest homeowners, while homeownership rates for those 55 and over were stable or saw only minor declines.
 This should not be surprising given that the largest increase in homeownership rates was among the younger households and that such households have less attachment to the labor market than older households.
 Interestingly enough, the percentage point decline in homeownership was higher among households with incomes above the median than for households with incomes below the median.